 The senior PMs Joye and Harvey have established CCI/SMI with a seven-year-plus track-record in the top three deciles of enhanced cash/short-term fixed interest managers in each calendar year since inception.
+The Fund itself has also performed in the top three deciles for each calendar year since its inception in October 2014.
 (Source: FE Analytics)